lmcintyre/PluginTemplate/README.md

 ### ```include_actions```

 Option to include GitHub actions for building your plugin.
 This will include two actions, one for build on push, and one to create a release when a commit is tagged with a version number.
 For example, pushing a commit will create a build with the contents of the Release folder as artifacts.
-Pushing a tag "1.0.1.0" will build and create a Release on GitHub named `project_name 1.0.1.0`, attaching the `latest.zip` file produced by DalamudPackager.
+Pushing a tag "1.0.1.0" will build and create a Release on GitHub named `project_name 1.0.1.0`, attaching the `project_name.zip` file produced by DalamudPackager.

-This option will fail the generation if set to `yes` while `use_packager` is set to `no`, but only to avoid actions not working as expected immediately.
+This option will fail the generation if set to `yes` while `use_packager` is set to `no`, but only to avoid actions not immediately working as expected.
 Feel free to copy and modify the actions manually.